Ph.D. in History (Latin America and the Caribbean), University of Wisconsin, 2006

 - Race and Nation – History of Hispaniola (American Studies 311/Black Studies 361)

 - Race and Revolution in Cuban History (American Studies/Black Studies 371)

 Research and Publications:

 I am a historian of Puerto Rico, the modern Caribbean, and U.S. Empire.
 My book, Negotiating Empire: The Cultural Politics of Schools in Puerto Rico, 1898-1952 (Madison: University of Wisconsin Press, 2013), is a history of U.S. Empire, Puerto Rican educators, and colonial schools in the first half of the twentieth century.
 I examine the history of the United States as empire and its colonial practices on the island.
 Within that colonial framework, I privilege the history of Puerto Rican teachers.
 I propose that the history of education in early-twentieth-century Puerto Rico can be a history of local teachers and their visions for children, community, and country, rather than a history shaped by the views of U.S. colonial administrators.
 Negotiating Empire explores teachers as an intermediate group in a colonial society.
 They were dynamic, heterogeneous, and contradictory.
 In the end, the book argues that the history of empire and education in Puerto Rico requires an analysis of multiple relationships – the United States as a modern empire; teachers as modern yet colonial actors; and the dynamics between teachers, students, and parents.

 Reviews of Negotiating Empire are now available from: the American Educational History Journal (2014); the American Historical Review (February 2014); The Américas: A Quarterly Review of Latin American History (April 2014); CENTRO Journal (Spring 2014); the Hispanic American Historical Review (November 2014); History of Education (2015); the Journal of American History (March 2014); and the New West Indian Guide (2015).
-On the topic of education and empire, I have also published research articles in Caribbean Studies and the New West Indian Guide and contributed a chapter to McCoy and Scarano, eds., Colonial Crucible.
+On the topic of education and empire, I have also published articles in Caribbean Studies, the New West Indian Guide, and the Radical History Review.